SVG Vectorial Graphics: Illustrate and Animate with Code

 Partial transcription of the video

-“[Music] Well, many of you will know the principles of animation in CSS.
-In this lesson we are going to review the different technical questions but we will also discover some properties that maybe are not so well known and they will be very useful for us.
-[Music] A CSS animation must be defined first through @keyframes and an animation name and then we will refer to it later.
-Everything we put between the keys will be part of this animation.
-In this case we are seeing a very simple animation that goes from, from one property and one value to another property and another value.
-We can define...”
+“Well. many of you probably know the basics of animation in CSS.
+In this lesson. we will review various technical aspects. but we'll also discover some properties that may not be as well-known and will be useful to us.
+To create a CSS animation. start by defining it with @keyframes and assigning an animation name.
+This name will be used later to apply the animation.
+Everything placed between the braces will be part of this animation.
+Here. we observe a basic animation transitioning from one property and value to another. demonstrating Another property and another value.
+We can define more br...”

 This transcript is automatically generated, so it may contain mistakes.